 - Power Racks and Squat Racks: Versatile equipment designed for everything from squats to bench presses.

-- Free Weights: Dumbbells, kettlebells, and barbells with varying weight levels can provide members with everything they need for customized workouts.
+- Free Weights: Dumbbells, kettlebells, and barbells in varying weights can provide members with everything they need for customized workouts.

-- Weight Machines: While free weights offer great freedom in movement, machines provide more precise movements and are ideal for beginners or rehabilitation patients.
+- Weight Machines: While free weights offer greater freedom of movement, machines provide more precise control and are ideal for beginners or rehabilitation patients.
 Popular examples of such machines are leg presses, lat pulldown machines, and chest press equipment.

 - Benches: Adjustable benches offering incline, decline, and flat exercises should not be compromised.

 Strength training zones must be well-planned and organized.
 Racks for plates, barbells, and dumbbells should be used as storage solutions to prevent chaos from taking over the area.
-Aim for cleanliness while staying strong when creating this zone.
+Aim for cleanliness while staying strong as you create this zone.

 Functional Training Zone